sujeet4github/MyLangUtils/LangPython/effectivePythonBook/README.md

 ## Lesson 3 - Using Functions
 -------------------------------------------------------

-- 15 Know How Closures Interact with Variable Scope
+13. 15 Know How Closures Interact with Variable Scope

-- 23 Accept Functions for Simple Interfaces Instead of Classes
+14. 23 Accept Functions for Simple Interfaces Instead of Classes

-- 18 Reduce Visual Noise with Variable Positional Arguments
+15. 18 Reduce Visual Noise with Variable Positional Arguments

-- 19 Provide Optional Behavior with Keyword Arguments
+16. 19 Provide Optional Behavior with Keyword Arguments
+	- can specify default values for arguments.
+	- makes calling code more readable

-- 21 Enforce Clarity with Keyword-Only Arguments
+17. 21 Enforce Clarity with Keyword-Only Arguments

-- 20 Use None and Docstrings to Specify Dynamic Default Arguments
+18. 20 Use None and Docstrings to Specify Dynamic Default Arguments

 =======================================================
 ## Lesson 4 - Using Classes
 -------------------------------------------------------

-- 22 Prefer Helper Classes Over Bookkeeping with Dictionaries and Tuples
+19. 22 Prefer Helper Classes Over Bookkeeping with Dictionaries and Tuples

-- 29 Use Plain Attributes Instead of Get and Set Methods
+20. 29 Use Plain Attributes Instead of Get and Set Methods

-- 27 Prefer Public Attributes Over Private Ones
+21. 27 Prefer Public Attributes Over Private Ones
+	- Python only has public and private
+	- private is more a guideline, not a real compiler protection
+	- pepe style guide: (again guidelines, not enforced)
+	 - __private_field
+	 - _protected_field (for access by subclasses)
+	 - public_field

-- 24 Use @classmethod Polymorphism to Construct Objects Generically
+22. 24 Use @classmethod Polymorphism to Construct Objects Generically

 =======================================================
 ## Lesson 5 - Working with Concurrency and Parallelism
 -------------------------------------------------------

-- 36 Use subprocess to Manage Child Processes
+23. 36 Use subprocess to Manage Child Processes

-- 37 Use Threads for Blocking I/O, Avoid for Parallelism
+24. 37 Use Threads for Blocking I/O, Avoid for Parallelism
+	- global interpreter lock
+	 - python does not let multiple threads run in parallel unless it is IO blocked

-- 38 Use Lock to Prevent Data Races in Threads
+25. 38 Use Lock to Prevent Data Races in Threads
+	- use this, dont depend on the global interpreter lock

-- 39 Use Queue to Coordinate Work Between Threads
+26. 39 Use Queue to Coordinate Work Between Threads
 - 41 Consider concurrent.futures for True Parallelism

 =======================================================